mvermaes/centos-vmware-tools/README.md

 ## Overview
 This procedure installs the open source version of VMware Tools (open-vm-tools) and then compiles and installs the HGFS driver which allows use of VMware's native shared folder support.
 It is specifically for the official CentOS Vagrant boxes published at https://atlas.hashicorp.com/centos.

+## Known issues
+* The v1611 Vagrant box is unable to compile the HGFS driver (see https://communities.vmware.com/message/2632077).
+An alternate procedure (downloading the VMware Tools from VMware, see https://github.com/mvermaes/centos-vmware-tools/tree/update-for-centos-7.3) can be used until the VMware Tools packaged with Fusion/Workstation are updated.

+  Either procedure can be used for CentOS 6.

 ## Requirements
 * Current version of VMware Fusion Pro or Workstation Pro.
 Tested on:
   * Fusion Pro 8.5